b1ek/bfile/filed/README.md

 Then either build it manually or start it up using the `docker-compose.yml` file, which is provided in the top level directory.

 ## Deploying notes
-Files will be saved in `/opt/useruploads`.
+Files will be saved in `/opt/user_uploads` (as defined in `.env`).
 Mount that directory into a volume or host directory to easily back up the data.